 I remember when I was not quite tall enough to see into the top drawer of my father’s bureau, reaching my hand in to feel around for hidden treasure.
 I found three items, all of which I inherited after my father’s death: a stainless steel German-made contact lens case, an Italian-made utility knife, and a gold Rolex watch.
-Three items that I, as a father, look back, are the last things I’d want my nine-year-old son playing with.
-Now, when I see them resting in my china cabinet, I think not only of the memories associated with them, but the fine craftsmanship, design, and quality they possess.
+Three items that, as a father looking back now, are the last things I’d have wanted my nine-year-old son playing with!
+Today when I see them resting in my china cabinet, I think not only of the memories associated with them, but the fine craftsmanship, design, and quality they possess.
 They are as “cool” to me now as they were forty years ago.
 The phrase, “They don’t make ‘em like they used to,” sits with me as I reflect on current trends in the marketplace.

 The jewelry industry is likewise afflicted by current marketplace trends.
 Rather than matching precious stones, why not just use a dab of epoxy for color?
 A “flash” of plating will last long enough.
 Why weld those joints?
 Who will notice?
 If it gets attention and it’s sparkly and cheap, it’ll sell.
 Holly and I renounce this unfortunate trend.